LucasDLalande/PGLMMdredge/README.md

 <!-- badges: start -->
 <!-- badges: end -->

 The goal of PGLMMdredge is to adaptat the dredge function from 'MuMIn' to phylogenetic generalized linear mixed models (pglmm from 'phyr').
-It generates a model selection table of models based on the dredge function from 'MuMIn' with combinations (subsets) of fixed effect terms in the global model, with optional model inclusion rules.
+It generates a model selection table of models as would do the dredge function from 'MuMIn' with combinations (subsets) of fixed effect terms in the global model, with optional model inclusion rules.

 ## Installation